CSCfi/csc-user-guide/docs/apps/r-env.md

 .libPaths(c("/projappl/<project>/project_rpackages_<rversion>", .libPaths()))
 ```

-Alternatively, you can add the desired changes to an `.Renviron` file (only in non-interactive jobs or when using the R console):
+Alternatively, you can add the desired changes to an `.Renviron` file (only when not using RStudio):

 ```bash
 echo "R_LIBS=/projappl/<project>/project_rpackages_<rversion>" >> ~/.Renviron